 4. Shop and wear vintage

 Buy more second-hand clothes and accessories.
 This is a way to have in your possession a unique piece, but you also partake in extending the life cycle of a garment.
 This responsible and mindful way of succumbing to fashion will also benefit your wallet since you are paying less than the original price of an item.
 There are zero emissions, wasted water, or unethical labor involved in making a used piece since it already exists.
 See?
 Sustainability and fashion are mostly about being smart. 😉

 One of the biggest issues that are still in the way is garments that are made out of blended fabrics.
 There has been a way into recycling clothes, but not the ones that are made by combining two or more different fibers.
 And that is because there isn’t the capability of dividing these fibers down again.
 The best way to produce clothes is by making them out of one single material.
 Then it’s easier to recycle those materials and even decompose them.
 Opt for fabrics like hemp, linen, organic cotton, silk, and textile made out of bamboo.

 It may sound a little obvious, but it is important.
 Wash your clothes at lower temperatures than you are used to, flip them inside out, or clean them by hand.
 Of course, if you are buying better quality clothes they will most likely last longer, but with proper care, even the ones of lesser quality will not have to be replaced that often.

 7. Repair (or find a good tailor)

-When you are bored of an item, don’t throw it away or forget it in the back of your closet forever.
-You can either donate for a good cause, sell it if it is in a great condition or a designer piece that others want to get a hold on, or either call your friends over and swap your unwanted clothes.
-What’s more sustainable than upcycling old clothes giving them a new life?
+When you are bored with an item, don’t throw it away or forget it in the back of your closet forever.
+You can either donate for a good cause, sell it if it is in great condition or a designer piece that others want to get a hold of, or call your friends over and swap your unwanted clothes.
+What’s more sustainable than upcycling old clothes and giving them a new life?

 …well, not buying new clothes at all, but you get the point.